yannikmadeheim-del/pyFBS-nonlinear/docs/examples/01_static_display.rst

 Labels
 ======
-Accelerometer, channels, impacts and virtual points can also be labeled or enumerated based on the information from the corresponding :mod:`pd.DataFrame`:
+Accelerometer, channels, impacts and virtual points can also be labeled or enumerated based on the information from the corresponding :mod:`pd.DataFrame`.

 .. code-block:: python